M.A. in Psychology

 - Strongly research-oriented, although practical courses such as quantitative methods, testing and behaviour modification are available

-- Students admitted to the MA in Psychology have the opportunity to pursue a Specialization in Data Science.
+- Students admitted to the MA in Psychology have the opportunity to pursue:

 - Graduates from the MA program are well prepared to pursue doctoral studies.
 Graduates from both our MA and PhD programs have found employment as social science researchers in a variety of venues including academia (postdoctoral research positions and tenure-track faculty positions), federal government agencies (Department of National Defence, Human Resources and Skills Development Canada, National Research Council, Ontario Ministry of Community Safety and Correctional Services and Transport Canada), educational settings (school boards; early childhood agencies), health-related agencies, hospital settings (the Eye Institute at the Ottawa General Hospital, the Children’s Hospital of Eastern Ontario) and private companies such as Telus Health Solutions.